psaux-it/woocommerce-aras-kargo/README.md

 - mail_subject_err

 ## Usage
+- If you go with three way fulfillment workflow (with custom order status package) be sure your setup working
 - Get necessary credentials from ARAS commercial user control panel (https://esasweb.araskargo.com.tr/) (choose JSON fromat)
 ![araskargo-11](https://user-images.githubusercontent.com/25556606/125905483-99941283-cd59-4ac5-b9ea-afc54132dc7b.png)
-- Enable and setup WooCommerce REST API (use v3, not legacy)
+- Enable and setup WooCommerce REST API, get credentials (only support REST API v3)
 - Adjust user defined settings as mentioned before
 - Clear wordpress cache for some security checks
 - Be sure you have some data both on woocommerce and ARAS for validations (if not create test orders)